hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

     * Labels are created based on directories, different classes of images are put in different directories
 * [Image batch preprocess for federated learning][43]
   * For each 28*28 image, it flatten to 784 one dimensional matrix, then divided by 255 to convert the values into [0,1] range because the pixel values are between 0 and 255
-  * The preprocessed image can also be reshaped baçk to 28*28
+  * The preprocessed image can also be reshaped back to 28*28
 #### Convert an image to image tensor
 * [Example][22]
 * The image tensor can be used to understand the output of each activation layer